 The City midfielder would have wrapped up his double, and all three points but for a dreadful miss just moments later.

 |VIEW FROM THE ETIHAD

 |By Tom Maston

-The Sunderland fans were singing Vito Mannone's name at the end of the match but, at the end of the season, his error might prove very costly in their battle against relegation.
+Sunderland fans were singing Vito Mannone's name at the end of the match but, at the end of the season, his error might prove very costly in their battle against relegation.

 Manuel Pellegrini's charges are now well behind in the title race and require both Liverpool and Chelsea to fall to defeats before the season is out.
-A second title in three years looks very unlikely and the despondent home fans knew it as they left the stadium, shaking their heads.
+A second title in three years looks very unlikely and the despondent home fans knew it as they left the stadium shaking their heads.

-City needed a response after their defeat on Merseyside and it came quickly, with two of Manuel Pellegrini's five additions to the starting XI heavily involved in the build-up as the home side went ahead almost immediately.
+City needed a response after its defeat on Merseyside and it came quickly, with two of Manuel Pellegrini's five additions to the starting XI heavily involved in the build-up as the home side went ahead almost immediately.

 Sergio Aguero slid the ball to Alvaro Negredo, whose dummy on the edge of the penalty area completely fooled defender Wes Brown – scorer of the own goal that led to his side's 1-0 defeat against Everton on Saturday – and Fernandinho made no mistake in squeezing his strike between Mannone and the right-hand post.

 City could have doubled its advantage when Fernandinho scooped a volley over the crossbar 11 minutes in but Sunderland was pressing well and might well have drawn level eight minutes later had Fabio Borini been less selfish and squared to a teammate rather than go for goal himself from a narrow angle.